nehabhat1227/GuessTheNumber/README.md

-# GuessTheNumber
-The program generates a random number, the player makes guesses, and the program provides feedback based on whether the guess is too high or too low.
-When the player correctly guesses the number, the program displays the number of guesses it took to arrive at the correct answer.
+A program that challenges the user to estimate a random number after it is generated.
+"Lower number please!!" appears if the player predicts a higher number.
+Likewise, "Higher number please!!" appears if the player predicts a lower number.
+The amount of guesses the player made to get at the number is displayed after they predict the correct number.